Stress Strain Curve: Strength of materials

 At point E, the part fails.
 It can no longer take more load.
 The load at which the part breaks is called the breaking stress of the material.

 In the case of brittle, there is no or little elastic or plastic deformation.
 Brittle materials can not absorb energy from the load.
 The yield point, ultimate stress point, and breaking point, all are the same in the brittle material.
-Glass, Graphite are some of the brittle materials.
+Glass and graphite are some of the brittle materials.

 So that’s all we have in this article.
-I hope you could able to learn the basics of Stress Strain Curve and why it is so useful for engineers.
-In fact, this is the chart that engineer refers while shortlisting materials for their products.
+I hope you can learn the basics of the Stress-Strain Curve and why it is so useful for engineers.
+This is the chart that engineer refers to while shortlisting materials for their products.

-Obviously, there are so many other parameters that they need to consider but stress strain curve helps in initial shortlisting.
+There are so many other parameters that they need to consider but the stress-strain curve helps in initial shortlisting.

-Do you still have some questions on stress strain curve.
+Do you still have some questions about the stress-strain curve?
 Please don’t hesitate to ask any query in the comment section and we will be happy to answer

-What is yield point in stress strain curve?
+What is the yield point in the stress-strain curve?

-Yield point is a critical point in a stress strain curve beyond which the plastic deformation of material starts.
-What that means that the material won’t come back to its original shape if the load is removed.
+The yield point is critical in a stress-strain curve beyond which the plastic deformation of material starts.
+What that means is that the material won’t come back to its original shape if the load is removed.

-After the ultimate stress limit, the local deformation become way more than the average deformation which is called necking.
+After the ultimate stress limit, the local deformation becomes way more than the average deformation which is called necking.
 Necking leads to fracture when more load is applied.

-How to calculate modulus of elasticity from stress strain curve?
+How to calculate the modulus of elasticity from the stress strain curve?

-In a stress strain curve, up to the elastic limit, the stress is proportional to strain.
-As we know that the modulus of elasticity is equal to stress/strain so we can easily find the value of modulus of elasticity by using this formula.
+In a stress-strain curve, up to the elastic limit, the stress is proportional to strain.
+As we know the modulus of elasticity is equal to stress/strain so we can easily find the value of modulus of elasticity by using this formula.

 Rajib